cesarvr/blog/content/post/istio-2.md

 }
 ```

-We are going to make use of a JS object (which is equivalent to a hash-map or dictionary).
-Now let's take care of the calculations, for this we are going to expose a new method called ``new_entry``, when this method gets called we save the state of the object.
+Now let's take care of the calculations, for this we are going to expose a new method called ``new_entry``, when this method gets called we perform some calculations and save the state of the object.
+This calculations include time average, hit count, historic calls, etc.

 ```js